-Regular meetings of the Faculty are held on the first Tuesday of classes in the fall semester, and on the first Tuesday of October, November, December, February, March, April, and May; if a meeting, thus scheduled, would fall on a day when regular fall or spring semester classes are not scheduled, the Clerk will instead schedule that meeting on the previous or following Tuesday.
-The Clerk will find an alternate date for the November meeting in a year when a Presidential election occurs.
+Regular meetings of the Faculty are held on the first Tuesday of classes each semester, and on three additional Tuesdays during each semester, as scheduled by the Clerk of the Faculty.
+The Clerk will not schedule a meeting on Election Day in a year when a Presidential election occurs.
 An additional regular meeting is held at an appointed time before Commencement.
 At the first regular meeting of the academic year, business is not ordinarily conducted.
 Special meetings may be held at the call of the President, at the request of five Professors, or when the Faculty deems it necessary.
-[November 18, 1915, Statute 62, Rev. 04-26, 11-11]
+[Nov.
+18, 1915, Statute 62, Rev. 04-26, 11-11; Revised per Faculty Motion 20-52]

 - 5.1.1 The President presides at meetings of the Faculty; in the absence of the President, the Provost presides; if the President and the Provost are absent, a Professor appointed by the President presides.
 [Statutes 62, 92] - 5.1.2 Faculty meetings are restricted.
 Attendance is limited to members of the Faculty and other persons who are invited by the Faculty to attend.
-The following are invited to attend Faculty meetings without voting privileges unless they otherwise have Faculty status: the Deans; the Registrar; the Vice Presidents; the Educational Equity Coordinator; the Director of the Center for Integration of Teaching, Learning and Scholarship; a representative chosen by the Administrative Council; persons from the administrative staff who are nominated by the President on a need-to-know basis and are invited annually by the Faculty, or more frequently if need arises; members of the teaching staff, including part-time and visiting appointees, who are not members of the Faculty; and student members of Faculty committees.
-[May 2, 1967, 72-2, 80-12, 92-10, 94-15, 06-5, 15-07] [Revised per Faculty Motion 18-9] - 5.1.2.1 A faculty member on leave or assigned to teach abroad has full speaking and voting privileges in Faculty meetings, provided that such a member notifies the Clerk when he/she arrives at the meeting.
-[February 4, 1975, 98-3] - 5.1.2.2 Emeriti faculty may attend meetings of the Faculty and participate in discussions, but shall have no vote.
+The following are invited to attend Faculty meetings without voting privileges unless they otherwise have Faculty status: the Deans; the Registrar; the Vice Presidents, Associate Vice Presidents, and Assistant Vice Presidents; the Educational Equity Coordinator; the Associate Dean of Teaching and Learning; the Director of Institutional Research; the Director of International and Off-Campus Education; a representative chosen by the Administrative Council; persons from the administrative staff who are nominated by the President on a need-to-know basis and are invited annually by the Faculty, or more frequently if need arises; members of the teaching staff, including part-time and visiting appointees, who are not members of the Faculty; any ex officio members of Faculty committees not named above; and student members of Faculty committees.
+[May 2, 1967, 72-2, 80-12, 92-10, 94-15, 06-5, 15-07, 18-9, 2020; Revised per Faculty Motion 20-49] - 5.1.2.1 A faculty member on leave or assigned to teach abroad has full speaking and voting privileges in Faculty meetings, provided that such a member notifies the Clerk upon arriving at the meeting.
+[Feb.
+4, 1975, 98-3] - 5.1.2.2 Emeriti faculty may attend meetings of the Faculty and participate in discussions, but shall have no vote.
 [Reported to Faculty March 6, 1979] - 5.1.2.3 The President and the Vice President of Student Government and students who are members of Faculty committees are invited to attend stated meetings of the Faculty.
 They may speak to matters that are before the meeting.
 They do not have other rights that are normally associated with Faculty membership.
 [70-4] - 5.1.2.4 The Faculty reserves the right to call a closed meeting or to enter into executive session.
-[70-4, Rev. 1998]

-5.1.3 All official public reports of Faculty proceedings are made by the Clerk of the Faculty.
+[70-4, Rev. 1998] - 5.1.3 All official public reports of Faculty proceedings are made by the Clerk of the Faculty.
 [79-5]